Hanami13/azure-nhtsa-complaints-analysis_project/README.md

 Power BI visualizes the data
 ```
 It also demonstrated the practical separation of storage and computation in a modern cloud analytics architecture.
 The data remains in Azure Data Lake Storage, while Azure Synapse Serverless SQL provides the computational layer used to query it.

+The Power BI report is provided as a .pbit template to reduce repository size.
+The template contains the report structure, queries, model, and visual definitions but excludes the imported dataset.